movestore/movestore.github.io/create_app.md

 ![](../files/Appdevel_rstudio.png)

 ## Creation of the App
 After you have successfully written a functioning App, loaded it (together with the [appspec.json](appspec.md)) into a GitHub repository and created a `Tag` (via `Release`) you can add it to MoveApps.
 To do this, select `Applications / Create new Application` from the menu and fill out the form.
 For the App name please stick to our convention of Title Case without hyphens (e.g. `My New App`).
+The link to your repository has to end with `.git`; please add it manually if necessary.
+One example is `https://github.com/movestore/MorningReport.git`.
 When you have successfully created the App, it will be listed in the overview `Applications / Your Applications`.

 ![](../files/Appdevel_createNewApp.png)